zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

   end
 ```

-The failure is cased because the @foo instance variable is shared between two requests.
+The failure is because the @foo instance variable is shared between two requests.
 On the first request, @foo is assigned to "discard" after the request is processed; on the second request, since @foo has a value, it's not assigned to "new" again.
 Now we know the cause of the failure, it's clear that the `dup` method makes sure that each request has its own set of instance variables.

 There is another `call` class method on Sinatra::Base.
 Remember in the ru file, we run the app by something like `run Sinatra::Base`.
 The rack handler actually calls this `call` method.

 ```ruby
   def call(env)